nlf/riakpbc/README.md

 This method disconnects the client from the server.
 It takes no parameters and returns no value.
 If the client is not connected, this method has no effect.
+This method also explicitly sets the ```auto_connect``` option to false to prevent the client reconnecting automatically.

 ```javascript
 client.disconnect();